orionrobots/orionrobots.github.io/wiki/oscilloscope.md

 ---
 <p> <a class="internal" href="browseimage315"> <img class="img-responsive" src="image315&amp;thumb=1"/> </a>
 </p>
-<p>In all but the most simple <a class="wiki" href="/wiki/direct_current.html" title="Direct Current">DC</a> circuits, the behaviour of the circuit is not merely a straight line.
+<p>In all but the most simple <a href="/wiki/direct_current.html" title="Direct Current">DC</a> circuits, the behaviour of the circuit is not merely a straight line.
 Timing may be everything, and an efficient way to gauge exactly what is going on, for example showing how a particular capacitor is charging and discharging.
 </p>
 <p>A basic oscilloscope is a dot on the screen, and the two axes governing its position are controlled by inputs, so the dot moves.
 If the dot moves fast enough, because of both the refresh time of the screen and human persistence of vision, it will form a solid line.
 With nothing on the inputs, you would merely see a solid dot in the centre of the screen (presuming it was calibrated and lined up).
 </p>